The 10-Minute Marketing Audit Every CEO Should Do Before Q2

 Step 1: Are You Still the Bottleneck in Your Marketing?

-Let’s start with a tough but necessary question.
+Let’s start with a tough but necessary core question.
 How much of your marketing still depends on you?

 The “CEO vs. Marketer” Test